GetLoloed/soundground/README.md

 ## Contributing

 Contributions are welcome!
-Please read the contributing guide for more information.
+Please read [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more information.